 Frame betting in-play can be particularly useful if a player gets off to an unpredictably good or bad or start.

-Due to the all year round schedule of the sport, bookmakers will often have a wide range of interesting markets to bet on when it comes to snooker.
+Due to the all year round schedule of the sport, betting sites will often have a wide range of interesting markets to bet on when it comes to snooker.

-You will also find most bookmakers will offer big markets on specific players, especially in the bigger tournaments.
+You will also find most sportsbooks will offer big markets on specific players, especially in the bigger tournaments.

-Then, of course, there is always bets like which colour will be potted first, that can just make the game feel a bit more fun.
+There are also unique bets like which colour ball will be potted first.
+These can just make the game feel a bit more fun!